eligunder/Seattle-Weather/README.md

 # Data Analysis

-To analyze the data, visualizations were created to compare New York City and Seattle summarily, yearly, and monthly.
+To analyze the data, visualizations were created to compare New York City and Seattle precipitation summarily, yearly, and monthly.
 The results were summarized and communicated in a report linked below.

 ## File Locations: